thmalmeida/STM32F10y/README.md

 # STM32F103

-This project consist a bunch of functions in C/C++ to control a series of sensors writed for STM32F1 running a cortex m3;
+This project consist a bunch of functions in C/C++ to control a series of sensors writed for STM32F1 running a cortex m3.
+It uses the common mapple mini board and St-link V2 SWD debbuger and flash.

 - Sensors
   + ADC pressure sensor;
   + HX711 for load cells on Cattle weight process;
+  +

 - Modules
   + NOKIA 5110;
   + nRF24L01;
+  +

 - Drive
   + MOC3021 connected to one TRIAC BT136/7,8;
+  +